A Brief Introduction of Yogacara Buddhism

 For this year’s fall Ohigan season, I wanted to provide a brief introduction to fascinating and highly influential school of thought within Mahayana Buddhism called Yogacara (as in “yoh-ga-cha-ra”), also known as “Conscious-Only Buddhism”.

 I first encountered Yogacara Buddhism through a book that was translated from Japanese by Professor A. Charles Muller titled Living Yogacara: An Introduction to Consciousness-Only Buddhism.
-The book was written by head of the temple Kofukuji, a place I visited in 2010, Rev. Shun’ei Tagawa.
+The book was written by head of the temple Kofukuji, Rev. Shun’ei Tagawa.
 Kofukuji Temple, a place I happened to visit in 2010, is one of the last temples in Japan of the once powerful Yogacara, or Hossō-shū (法相宗), sect in Japan.
-It once dominated political and religious thought in Japan until about 10th century, when it was increasingly eclipsed by the Tendai sect, and its the political entanglements with the powerful aristocracy at the time eventually led to its downfall.
+It once dominated political and religious thought in Japan until about 10th century, when it was increasingly eclipsed by the Tendai sect, while its political entanglements with the powerful aristocracy eventually led to its downfall.

 But enough about history.
 What is Yogacara Buddhism?

-In the book by Shun’ei Tagawa he bluntly summarizes the Yogacara teaching that reality is:
+In the book, Rev. Shun’ei Tagawa bluntly summarizes the Yogacara teaching that reality is:

 “nothing but that which has been transformed by consciousness.”